zak-boston/nookshelf/README.md

 # 🍵 NookShelf

-A cosy service dashboard for your homelab.
+A service dashboard for your homelab.
-Add tiles for all your self-hosted services, drag to rearrange, and see at a glance which ones are up.

-![NookShelf screenshot — warm dark room with stone fireplace, wooden shelves, and service tiles]

 ---